How to Do a Bratislava Day Trip from Vienna

 If you’re planning on hiring a car as part of a longer trip through Central Europe, then searching on Rentalcars.com will allow you to find a great deal as the platform compares prices across many of the major car hire companies.

-With the River Danube flowing through both, it is possible to travel between Vienna and Bratislava by boat.
-Journeys are more frequent in high season (the summer months) with 3 ferries leaving Vienna daily.
+With the River Danube flowing through both, it is possible to travel from Vienna to Bratislava by boat.
+Journeys are more frequent in the high season (the summer months) with 3 ferries leaving Vienna daily.

 The timetable changes at the end of September with fewer services that may only run on certain days.
-The trip lasts approximately an hour and-a-quarter with ticket prices varying depending on the date of travel.
-Click here to view the latest prices.
+The trip lasts approximately an hour and fifteen minutes with ticket prices varying depending on the date of travel.

 Bratislava skyline